 The hammers have nearly the same length.
 The handle grip is shorter on the 13 oz. version.
 The pick also comes down to a point at a hard angle on the 13 oz. compared to the rounded appearance of the 22 oz.
 The 13oz has a long flat bar past the handle.
 I have seen reports of bent handles on some 13 oz., but I would imagine this is rare and can easily be returned and replaced.

 The 22 oz. is much better at breaking apart a much greater range of rocks.
 The 13 oz. will have a bounce-back action when you hit a rock too big, where the blow won’t bury itself into the rock.
 You’ll come to appreciate the smaller hammer when you are cleaving off bits of the matrix from a field specimen.

 Estwing Gad Pry Bar – 18″ Forged Geological Tool with Pointed Tip & Chisel End – GP-18

 I’ve only used this geological tool a couple of times, but it gets great reviews online.
 The chisel end is no joke, coming to a wide sharp point.
 It’s highly useful for moving huge rocks with very little force using the lever end.
 The main handle part of the tool has an i-beam shape to provide a great deal of strength when prying.
-As you can see in the detailed photos of the ends, the point actually expands out past the width of the i-beam.
+As you can see in the detailed photos of the ends, the point expands out past the width of the i-beam.

 Estwing Geo/Paleo Rock Pick – 25″ GP-100

 Part of Estwing’s Big Blue line, this pick is excellent for removing large amounts of ground quickly.
-When pulling limestone boulders from the hillsides, it quickly helps to eliminate the loose rock around the boulder.
+When pulling limestone boulders from the hillsides, it is helpful to eliminate the loose rock around the boulder.
 It feels smaller in person than it looked online.
 The 25-inch length is true.
 A few strikes on solid rock with the wedge end dinged it up a bit.

-The grip is made for comfort, constructed of spongy rubber.
+The grip is made for comfort and constructed of spongy rubber.
 The handle is circular.
 The pick end is really good for burying into shale and prying it out of rock outcrops.

 The blade and pick end on the Estwing GP-100.